About Cary Village

 Criminal Records

-The criminal records system in McHenry County encompasses various types of records, including felony, misdemeanor, traffic offenses, and the sex offender registry.
+The criminal records system in McHenry County covers various types of records, including felony, misdemeanor, traffic offenses, and the sex offender registry.
 The McHenry County Circuit Clerk's Office maintains court records, while the Sheriff's Office and local police departments handle arrest and incident reports.
 Residents can conduct background checks through the Illinois State Police Bureau of Identification, which provides access to statewide criminal history information.
 This system allows for thorough background checks, essential for employment, housing, and other purposes.

 Vital Records